project-chip/connectedhomeip/docs/silabs/general/SOFTWARE_REQUIREMENTS.md

     > `$ ./scripts/checkout_submodules.py --shallow --recursive --platform efr32`

-5. If you are using an EFR32MG2x device you will require a bootloader to run the demo applications.
+5. If you are using an EFR32MG2x device you will need a bootloader to run the demo applications.
 When you flash your application image be sure to include a bootloader as well (if one is not already present).
 Bootloader images are provided on the [Matter Artifacts page](../general/ARTIFACTS.md).